 Selection and Award Criteria

-Procurement officers must ensure that the Selection Criteria and Award criteria used are relevant and proportionate to the subject matter of the contract
+Buyers must ensure that the Selection Criteria and Award criteria used are relevant and proportionate to the subject matter of the contract

 Exclusion Grounds

-Sometimes there are grounds when a bidder must be excluded from the procurement process i.e. a Mandatory Exclusion Ground, and sometimes there are grounds which the procurement officer can consider on a case by case basis whether the bidder can be included i.e. a Discretionary Exclusion Ground.
+Sometimes there are grounds when a bidder must be excluded from the procurement process i.e. a Mandatory Exclusion Ground, and sometimes there are grounds which the buyer can consider on a case by case basis whether the bidder can be included i.e. a Discretionary Exclusion Ground.
 In all cases the bidder can provide evidence to prove they have undertaken appropriate remedial action.

 The Single Procurement Document (SPD) is used to ask for Selection Criteria and Exclusion Ground questions from bidders.